 Types of stroke

-There are four main types of stroke – two caused by blood clots and two by hemorrhage.
+There are four main types of stroke – two caused by blood clots and two by haemorrhage.

 - Cerebral thrombus is a blood clot that forms in a brain artery, blocking the flow of blood to the brain.
 Blood clots usually form in arteries damaged by atherosclerosis.

-- Cerebral hemorrhage is the rupturing of a brain artery that results in bleeding into the surrounding area of the brain.
+- Cerebral haemorrhage is the rupturing of a brain artery that results in bleeding into the surrounding area of the brain.
 A cerebral aneurysm is the ballooning out of a blood vessel.
-It may rupture and cause hemorrhage.
+It may rupture and cause haemorrhage.

-- Subarachnoid hemorrhage occurs when a blood vessel on the surface of the brain ruptures and bleeds into the space between the brain and the skull (but not into the brain itself.)
+- Subarachnoid haemorrhage occurs when a blood vessel on the surface of the brain ruptures and bleeds into the space between the brain and the skull (but not into the brain itself.)

 - American Heart Association